 OSU Network Identification (ONID) is a universal computer account for all OSU students and employees.

-Your ONID gives you access to Blackboard, computer labs, InterLibrary Loan, and many other online services and networks.
+Your ONID gives you access to Canvas, computer labs, InterLibrary Loan, and many other online services and networks.
 You also get an ONID email account, and instructors typically communicate with students via ONID email.